 Blue Labour came around the first time after a Labour defeat, in a period of weightlessness when all the strategists and ‘political science’ professors were grasping for the next popular thing.
 Regardless of the theoretical justifications, it’s useful to trace where that movement actually went.
 I admired some figures of the left who once argued on very democratic grounds for an English parliament.
 It was surprising to find them converted into cynical anti-communists, with columns in Sp!ked Magazine.
 Some of them joined the Brexit Party, others signed up with of the new ‘Workers Party’.
 Chuka Umunna was a Blue Labour supporter before he joined the

 Independent Group Change UK Liberal Democrats.
 Giles Fraser is a Tory now, along with many others.
-Maybe the original socialist convictions are still there, but they’ve become a bit lost.
+These figures tried to articulate a politics which was heavy on patriotic convictions, but their committment to socialism turned out very ambiguous.

 Coming back to progressive patriotism, there’s another critique which points out that when we celebrate (English) radical traditions, are we not simply celebrating a class history?
 The Diggers, the Levellers, the Tolpuddle Martyrs, they were in essence fighting class struggles, and well, where’s the patriotism there?